 The opening synopses won’t tell you what happens at the end of each episode, but the main comments section assumes that you know, or don’t mind knowing, how the episode ends.

 Borgen is blessed with lots of fine acting, but we don’t look at the actors, nor at links between Borgen and the other Scandinavian shows that have wowed audiences recently – you can find that material online already.

 I’m certain you won’t agree with some of the comments so please add your own views and insights.
 Being a fan means engaging with the material, playing with it, enjoying it, bringing different things to it and taking different things away.
 I hope you’ll find enough in here that helps you to deepen your own relationship with the programme.
 On the other hand, I have not yet come across anyone who finds the character of Pernille Madsen appealing, so if you’re a Madsen fan you’re probably on your own.

-NOTE: I’ve posted the first up and the remainder will go up during June and July 2020.
+NOTE: I’ve posted the first up and the remainder will go up during 2020.

 The recaps from series 1 are still available in Kindle form in the ebook How to win power and lose everything in case that format is more accessible to you.
 If you have Kindleunlimited it’s free (if you download it on Kindleunlimited and read it or at least get to the end then I get some money which is nice).